atpaino/atpaino.github.io/_posts/2017-01-03-deep-text-correcter.md

 Inspired by recent advancements in NLP driven by deep learning (such as those in Neural Machine Translation by [Bahdanau et al., 2014](http://arxiv.org/abs/1409.0473)), I decided to try training a neural network to solve this problem.
 Specifically, I set out to construct sequence-to-sequence models capable of processing a sample of conversational written English and generating a corrected version of that sample.
 In this post I'll describe how I created this "Deep Text Correcter" system and present some encouraging initial results.

-All code is available on GitHub [here](https://github.com/atpaino/deep-text-correcter).
+All code is available on GitHub [here](https://github.com/atpaino/deep-text-correcter), and a demo of this system is live [here](/dtc.html).

 ## Correcting Grammatical Errors with Deep Learning
 The basic idea behind this project is that we can generate large training datasets for the task of grammar correction by starting with grammatically correct samples and introducing small errors to produce input-output pairs.